 That electrician’s actions had been the cause of the incident.
 The refinery manager telling the story added that the electrician probably would have been fired if he had admitted what he had done at the time.
 The refinery manager then added that, “It is a good thing that we use TapRooT® and know better than to react to incidents that way.
 Now we look for and find root causes that improve our processes.”

 Are you looking for the root causes of incidents and improving processes?

 Or are you still back in the “bad old days” blaming people when a mistake happens?

-If you haven’t been to a TapRooT® Course, maybe you should go now and see how to go beyond blame to find the real, fixable root causes of human error.
+If you haven’t been to a TapRooT® Course, maybe you should register to attend one and see how to get beyond blame to find the real, fixable root causes of human error.

 See our upcoming TapRooT® Courses by clicking on THIS LINK.

 Or contact us to get a quote for a course at your site by CLICKING HERE.

 And, if your management still thinks that blame and punishment is a good idea, maybe you should find a way to pass this article along (without being identified and blamed).